Get to know Slovenian wine - White grape varieties

 Welschriesling is the most widely planted grape in Slovenia (12,9% of all plantings), and don’t get confused by Rizling in the name is has no relation to Riesling.

-This variety enjoys cooler to medium climate; the produced wines have gentle fruit aromas, medium to high acidity and lighter body.
+This variety enjoys a cooler to medium climate; the produced wines have gentle fruit aromas, medium to high acidity, and a lighter body.

 Welschriesling can produce noble rot and therefore is famous for both simple wines or outstanding sweet wines.

-In the Podravje region, it is used as blending component for the entry-level white blends which are usually sold in bulk; it can also produce fresh and light styles; sweet wines made from botrytis or as in ice wine style.
+In the Podravje region, it is used as a blending component for the entry-level white blends which are usually sold in bulk; it can also produce fresh and light styles; sweet wines made from botrytis, or as in ice wine style.

 In the Posavje region, it is one of the main components of Cviček.

 Chardonnay is a low aromatic variety.
-Depending on the climate, it can produce wines with aromas of lemon, melon, peaches and sometimes tropical fruit.
-It prefers oak and ageing on lees (sur lie).
+Depending on the climate, it can produce wines with aromas of lemon, melon, peaches, and sometimes tropical fruit.
+It prefers oak and aging on lees (sur lie).

 Štajerska Slovenia and Vipava Valley: medium to high acidity wines with medium body.